 In 1865, Rossetti painted Washing Hands, which he described as “the last stage of an unlucky love affair.
 The lady has gone behind the screen (in the dining-room perhaps) to wash her hands; and the gentleman, her lover, has followed her there, and has still something to say, but she has made up her mind.
 We may suppose that others are present, and that this is his only chance of speaking.
 I mean it to represent that state of a courtship when both of the parties have come to see in reality that it will never do, but when the lady, I think, is generally the first to have the strength to act on such knowledge.
 It is all over, in my picture, and she is washing her hands of it” ( Marillier, DGR: An Illustrated Memorial, 139).
 See the Rossetti Archive.

 This is a painting that depicts a definite ending.
 Washing her hands of it, her face tells enough of a story that small symbolic details are unnecessary.
-Whatever they had, it’s over.
+Whatever they had between them, it’s over.

 As Rossetti often did, he composed a sonnet to accompany La Bella Mano.

 La Bella Mano (For a Picture) –Dante Gabriel Rossetti

 O lovely hand, that thy sweet self dost lave In that thy pure and proper element, Whence erst the Lady of Love's high advènt Was born, and endless fires sprang from the wave:— Even as her Loves to her their offerings gave, For thee the jewelled gifts they bear; while each Looks to those lips, of music-measured speech The fount, and of more bliss than man may crave.
 In royal wise ring-girt and bracelet-spann'd, A flower of Venus' own virginity, Go shine among thy sisterly sweet band; In maiden-minded converse delicately Evermore white and soft; until thou be, O hand! heart-handsel'd in a lover's hand.